 [Section 5E inserted by No. 58 of 2003 s.
 8.]

 5F.
-Meaning of obvious risk
+Term used: obvious risk

 (1) For the purposes of this Division, an obvious risk to a person who suffers harm is a risk that, in the circumstances, would have been obvious to a reasonable person in the position of that person.